include 'scripts.php'; ?>

 Did I call all the fouls which put the team at a disadvantage?

-Did I get into the correct position to be able to call the fouls and violations correctly?
+Did I get into the correct position to be able to call fouls and violations correctly?

 Was I able to communicate my calls clearly and with authority?

-If at all possible ask more experienced referees to give you a pointer to improve your game.
-Can you select one improvement from the above guidance and work hard at it next game?
+If at all possible ask more ecperienced referees to give you a pointer to improve your game.
+Can you select one improvement from the above guidance and work hard at it during the next game?

-Coaches are some of the best persons to help referees!
-Yet many will criticise a referee in a negative manner especially in the heat of the game.
-Get into a good habit of letting a ref know that they have a good game, often this can be done either at the end of the game or next time you see them.
+Coaches are some of the best persons to help referees.
+Yet, many will criticise a referee in a negative manor especiallu in the heat of the game.
+Get into a good habit of letting a ref know that they have a good game, often this can be done either at the end of the game or the net time you see them.
 Work to balance your criticism.
-Any improvement you want to see in a ref is also linked to what they did well.
+Any improvements you want to see in a ref is also linked to what they did well.
 Good coaches use praise to motivate their players, do the same with referees.

-Good clubs will often initiate an officiating career often by asking a parent or enthusiast to help out in the first instance.
+Good clubs will often initiate an officialing carer often by asking a parent or enthusiast to help out in the first instance.
 Take this one step further by enquiring on their progression on a regular basis so that the officials feel wanted.

 The YBL C.I.C.